A model of a COVID-19 spike protein

 We strive to leave no communities behind, developing engineering solutions and accessible technologies that improve the quality of life for all.

 Humankind’s most significant challenges have varying impacts across the communities that comprise our cities, state, nation, and world.
 Economic, geographic, and health disparities mean substantial differences in our abilities to respond to events such as extreme weather, disease transmission, and mobility.
-Equitable technologies and engineering solutions that address such impacts recognize must work across disciplinary boundaries in partnership with impacted communities to address community needs effectively.
+Equitable technologies and engineering solutions that address such impacts recognize that we must work across disciplinary boundaries in partnership with impacted communities to address community needs effectively.

 Cross-campus collaboration leads to ‘smart prosthetics’